systemlibrary/systemlibrary-docfx/README.md

   	- A new Index.html is created based on all generated html files
   	- A Install.html will be created if a "install.md" exists in the root of your project
     	- Install.html will have a link at the top in the "Index.html"
+  	- A Download link will be created at Install.html if a "demo.zip" exists in the root of your project

 - If you want a new clean template?